QwenLM/Qwen-VL/README.md

 <br>

 We release two models of the Qwen-VL series:

 - Qwen-VL: The pre-trained LVLM model uses Qwen-7B as the initialization of the LLM, and [Openclip ViT-bigG](https://github.com/mlfoundations/open_clip) as the initialization of the visual encoder.
 And connects them with a randomly initialized cross-attention layer.
+Qwen-VL was trained on about 1.5B image-text paired data.
 - Qwen-VL-Chat: A multimodal LLM-based AI assistant, which is trained with alignment techniques.
 Qwen-VL-Chat supports more flexible interaction, such as multiple image inputs, multi-round question answering, and creative capabilities.

+For more details about Qwen-VL, please refer to our [technical memo](visual_memo.md).

 ## Evaluation

 We evaluated the model's abilities from two perspectives:

 1. **Standard Benchmarks**: We evaluate the model's basic task capabilities on four major categories of multimodal tasks:

    - Zero-shot Captioning: Evaluate model's zero-shot image captioning ability on unseen datasets;
    - General VQA: Evaluate the general question-answering ability of pictures, such as the judgment, color, number, category, etc;
    - Text-based VQA: Evaluate the model's ability to recognize text in pictures, such as document QA, chart QA, etc;
    - Referring Expression Comprehension: Evaluate the ability to localize a target object in an image described by a referring expression.
 2. **TouchStone**: To evaluate the overall text-image dialogue capability and alignment level with humans, we have constructed a benchmark called TouchStone, which is based on scoring with GPT4 to evaluate the LVLM model.

    - The TouchStone benchmark covers a total of 300+ images, 800+ questions, and 27 categories.
 Such as attribute-based Q&A, celebrity recognition, writing poetry, summarizing multiple images, product comparison, math problem solving, etc;
    - In order to break the current limitation of GPT4 in terms of direct image input, TouchStone provides fine-grained image annotations by human labeling.
 These detailed annotations, along with the questions and the model's output, are then presented to GPT4 for scoring.
    - The benchmark includes both English and Chinese versions.